 If you can plan your visit to Holy Island to catch the tides, then you can have a great long day on Holy Island and a single day on Lindisfarne is long enough for many visitors.
 A day on Holy Island can easily take in visiting Lindisfarne Castle, Lindisfarne Priory, St Aidans’s Winery and St Mary’s Church as well as taking a walk around some parts of the island.

 However, the magic of Holy Island is when all the day-trippers go home and when the tide meabans that you won’t see many visitors for a few days!
 Exploring Holy Island at your leisure is a glorious way to experience one of the most stunning areas of Northumberland and England’s North East coast.
+Don’t forget to spend time also in Bamburgh, a glorious village on the mainland from Holy Island.
+It has, to my mind, the best beach in the world and here’s our list of our top 10 things to do in Northumberland.

 Like English Islands?
 You’ll love Mersea Island – an estuary island off the coast of Essex – find out the best things to do on Mersea Island here.